svenvc/ston/ston-paper.md

 ### Example

-If you have ever seen JSON [Javascript Object Notation](http://www.json.org), you will be instantly familiar with Smaltalk Object Notation.
+If you have ever seen JSON, [Javascript Object Notation](http://www.json.org), you will be instantly familiar with Smaltalk Object Notation.
 It uses similar primitive values, with the addition of a symbol type.
 Some details are slightly different though.